augadhverma/Roblox-Discord-Bot/README.md

 - Python 3.7 or later
 - [robloxapi](https://pypi.org/project/robloxapi/)

->⚠ Note: I highly suggest you to use the latest version of python available
+>ℹ️ Note: I highly suggest you to use the latest version of python available
 ___
 ## Installing and Setup